timberwang0810/CryptoCompare/README.md

 ## Live Link

-This app is deployed via Firebase:
+This app is deployed via Heroku:

 ## Running the Build

-1. Clone this repository, open two terminal windows and navigate to frontend, backend folders respectively.
+1. Clone this repository, open two terminal windows.
+One navigate into CryptoCompare (backend), one navigate into CryptoCompare/frontend

 2. On the backend terminal, run the backend application by:
     ```